img

 It refers to the process whereby product lifecycle data is transferred either to an existing product lifecycle management software or a new oracle agile PLM system.
 PLM migration is the movement of data from one (source/legacy) system to another (target/destination) system.

 The whole idea of data migration or PLM migration is based on the concept of ETL.
-It stands for Extract-Transform-Load.
+It stands for Extract-Transform-Load of PLM data..
 It divides the migration into iterations, each consisting of a phase (extraction, transformation, loading).

 Extract – the process of extracting data from the source system(s) onto the staging area.